 Cordell & Cordell’s Colorado divorce attorneys and family lawyers focus on domestic relations exclusively.
-Our divorce attorneys are centrally located in Colorado and offer representation throughout the state with offices in Boulder, Colorado Springs and Greenwood Village.
+Our divorce attorneys are centrally located in Colorado and offer representation throughout the state with offices in Boulder, Colorado Springs, Fort Collins, and Greenwood Village.

 Family law matters can be difficult on all parties involved.
 Cordell & Cordell will work with you to provide professional service to you and your family during this difficult time.
 We are committed to providing you the best service possible.

 To schedule an appointment with a Colorado divorce attorney, call 1-866-DADS-LAW or your local office.

 WHAT ARE THE GROUNDS FOR FILING FOR DIVORCE IN COLORADO?Colorado is considered a "no fault" state.
 This means that you do not need the consent of your spouse to obtain a divorce, nor are the reasons why you want a divorce considered in granting the divorce.
 In Colorado, the courts can enter a divorce decree (referred to as a decree of dissolution) upon showing that: